 • The procedure is less invasive and less expensive than veneers or crowns.
 Usually, only a single appointment is required.

 • We stand by you in every dental emergency.
-Use Authority Dental to make a quick emergency dentist appointment.
+Use Authority Dental to make a quick emergency dental appointment.
 It is safe and hassle-free.

 Is dental bonding worth it?
 Here's everything you need to know.